 - Then, either:

-– Arrange with your club or joint council to collect your wings and for your representative to bring them along to the 2019 BASC Wildfowling Conference.
+– Arrange with your club or joint council to collect your wings and for your representative to bring them along to the 2019 BASC Wildfowling Conference or one of the local wing bees we will be organising in March 2019.
 Or,

 – Email to discuss alternative arrangements